polyrob/RobGPS/README.md

 # RobGPS
 ## Personal "find my phone" project

 ##### This is a Android Service (App) that obtains the last known lat/lng coordinates of the device and posts them to a mysql DB.
-From there they can be collected and graphed.
+From there they can be collected and mapped.

 Example REST POSTs.